NYPD Blue: Season 1

 John Kelly and Andy Sipowicz are detectives in the 15th squad.
 Sipowicz is the elder partner, but is an alcoholic who drinks on the job, as well as off duty, and his behavior causes doubt that the partnership will last much longer.
 Kelly has a genuine affection for his partner, but becomes increasingly exasperated by Sipowicz's behavior.
-In addition to his alcoholism, Sipowicz is a deeply negative, misogynist, homophobic bigot.
+In addition to his alcoholism, Sipowicz is a deeply negative, misogynist, homophobic man.
 In the pilot, Sipowicz is shot by a suspect he had attacked and humiliated earlier.
 This leads to his decision to sober up and save his job.
 While Sipowicz is recuperating, the squad's lieutenant, Arthur Fancy, teams Kelly with a young cop from Anticrime, James Martinez.

 Kelly's personal life is as frenetic as his professional life.
 He is reluctantly going through a divorce from his wife, Laura, and is embarking on an affair with a uniformed cop, Janice Licalsi.
 To complicate matters further, Licalsi's police-officer father is on the payroll of mob boss Angelo Marino.
 Licalsi, in an attempt to protect her father, has been ordered to do a "hit" on Kelly.
 Instead, Licalsi murders Marino, and the repercussions come back to haunt both Kelly and her.

 Sipowicz, meanwhile, sobers up and begins a relationship with ADA Sylvia Costas.
 The other detective in the squad, Greg Medavoy, a married man, embarks on an affair with the squad's new administrative aide, Donna Abandando.